melezhik/outthentic/README.md

 # Short story

-This is a five minutes tutorial on outthentic framework workflow.
+This is a five minutes tutorial on framework workflow.

 * Create a story file